makrai/notes/jackendoff90-sem-struct.md

       lexical decomposition into conceptual features
   * Each semantic field has its own particular inference patterns
-    * e.g. in the spatial field, one fundamental principle stipulates that an object cannot be in two disjoint places at once.
-      From this principle plus rule (21), it follows that an object that travels from one place to another is not still in its original position
+    * e.g. in the spatial field, one fundamental principle stipulates that an object cannot be in two disjoint places at once From this principle plus rule (21), it follows that an object that travels from one place to another is not still in its original position
     * in the field of information transfer, this inference does not hold